PortBlueSky/thread-puddle/README.md

   - `startupTimeout` - if a worker thread cannot be started within this timout in milliseconds, the pool creation will fail and reject with a timout error.
 Defaults to `30000`.
   - `typecheck` - In development `ts-node` is used, which by default runs `transpile-only` mode.
 To get type checks, set this to `true`.
   - `maxQueueSize` - When filled up with waiting calls, will reject all subsequent calls, until emptied to below max again.
 Defaults to `1000`
+  - `autoRefill` - Automatically fills up the pool with workers until `size` is reached when workers unexpectedly exit.
+Default `false`

 If the pool size is `> 1`, method calls will be forwarded to the next available worker.
 If all workers are busy, the method calls will be queued.
 A worker will handle one method call at any time only.